binoll/Web-todo/README.md

 # Description

 This is a web-based task management application.
+The application is written using the "FastAPI" framework.
+There is also a "generator" script that creates 20 todos.

 ## Documentation